aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 1/readme.md

 4. **The Learning Rate:** The learning rate is a crucial hyperparameter (a setting you decide) that controls the size of the steps you take during updates.
 A large learning rate could lead to overshooting the minimum, while a too-small learning rate might cause very slow convergence.

 5. **Repeat:** Steps 2-4 are iterated until you reach a point where the gradient is close to zero, indicating you've found a minimum (at least a local one).

+### Layman Term Explanation

+Let's imagine gradient descent is a treasure hunt game:<br>

+#### The Treasure (the solution)

+You want to find a buried treasure at the bottom of a big, bumpy hill.
+This treasure is like the best answer or solution to a problem.

+#### The Blindfold (starting with guesses)

+You start the game wearing a blindfold.
+You don't know where the treasure is, so you just pick a random spot on the hill to start.
+This is like starting with random guesses for your solution.

+#### Feeling Around (the gradient)

+You can feel the slope of the ground around you.
+If it's going uphill, you know the treasure isn't in that direction.
+If it's going downhill, that's a good sign!
+The slope is like the gradient, it tells you which direction gets you closer to the goal.

+#### Tiny Steps Downhill (updating your guess)

+You carefully take small steps in the downhill direction.
+You keep checking the slope after each step to make sure you're still heading the right way.
+These small steps are like changing your guess to make it better and closer to the real solution.

+#### The Learning Rate (how big are your steps?)

+How big your steps are is called the learning rate.
+Big steps get you downhill faster, but you might jump right over the treasure!
+Small steps take more time, but you're less likely to miss the spot.

+#### Finding the X (the minimum)

+Eventually, you'll reach a flatter part of the hill.
+The slope won't change much in any direction.
+You've found the 'X' on the treasure map - you're close to your goal!

+### Gradient Descent in Computers

+Computers use something similar to find the best solution to problems:<br>

+- The hill is a way to picture how 'wrong' a solution is.
+Lower means better.
+- Instead of feeling the ground, computers calculate the gradient using math.
+- They keep taking small steps guided by the gradient until they find the lowest spot.